top of page

 PRESS KIT

 The Handmaid’s Tale emotional care package was created to help fans de-stress and unwind as they watched the intense new season.
-During premiere week, we sent the kits to over 250 talent, influencers and superfans to surprise and delight them and fuel their excitement for the show’s return.

 WHAT'S INSIDE: